ethereum-optimism/op-analytics/reference_data/address_lists/readme.md

   - [@oplabspbc on Dune / OP Airdrop #2 Distributions](https://dune.com/oplabspbc/op-airdrop-2-distributions)

 #### op_airdrop_2_addresses_detailed_list.csv
-Airdrop #2 (Feb 2023) address lists, category eligibility, and total OP received (this was distributed directly to wallets, and distribution is completed).
+Airdrop #2 (Feb 2023) address lists, category eligibility, and total OP received (this was distributed directly to wallets, and distribution has completed).
 See [Optimism Docs](https://community.optimism.io/docs/governance/airdrop-2/) for explanations.
 - `address`: User address
 - `total_op_eligible_to_claim`: Total OP the address received. *Note: These numbers need to be divided by 10^18 to get to the # of OP (they are in raw form, not decimal adjusted)*
 - Additional field descriptions are available in [Optimism Airdrop #2 Docs](https://community.optimism.io/docs/governance/airdrop-2/).